yaozhong/deepIntraSV/README.md

 2. SV annotation files./data/SV_annotation/
   (a python script is provided to parse VCF for SV regions)

-## Data pre-processing and caching
+## Data pre-processing
 A multi-core version of pysam is applied.
-In default, all cores will be used to generate RD bin files from bam file.
+In default, all cores will be used to generate RD bins from bam file.
 For each training data, background statistics of RD are first calcuated through sampling the data.
+Background statistics of each WGS data are cached in ./data/data_cache/.

 ## Training
 Input are WGS bam file(s).
-Cached data will be first searched according to current parameters, If cache files are not found, the code will process the bam file and cache the data.
+Cached train-test data will be first searched according to current parameters, If cache files are not found, the code will process the bam file and cache the data.
-The cached files are saved in ./data/data_cache/ Output are the saved model weights.
+The cached files are saved in
+Output are the saved model weights.

 Users can change manually change the model parameter file.